-It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 3 March 2020 to 21 April 2020, as detailed in Attachment 1 to Report CJ056-05/20.
+It is therefore recommended the Council NOTES the Schedule of Documents executed by means of affixing the Common Seal for the period 3 March 2020 to 21 April 2020, as detailed in Attachment 1 to this Report.

 For the period 3 March 2020 to 21 April 2020, 19 documents were executed by affixing the Common Seal.
 A summary is provided below: